 This idea of being a man’s property is very important, because you notice two big differences in these scenarios.
 Verses 23-27 talk about a woman engaged to someone else, but verse 28 refers to a woman not engaged, or not someone’s property.
 In the first scenario, if the woman screamed or was set upon in a field, the man was put to death for his crime.

 However, note the girl in verse 28; it doesn’t say anything about screaming or a field or anything else.
 If he raped a virgin woman who was not someone else’s property, what was his “punishment”?
 He was to pay the father of the girl 50 silver shekels; depending on the price of silver and the interpretation of the weight of a shekel, this might be $100 to $400 by today’s standards.
 The girl would then become his wife, and stay his wife forever.

 Theft of Property

 Think seriously about what this means, when comparing these scenarios.
 The rapist in question wasn’t really being punished for what he did to this poor girl, otherwise his punishment would be the same despite her marital state.
 In U.S. courts, the judge and jury don’t ask if a rape victim is single, married, or engaged, because it has nothing to do with the crime.

 With Jehovah’s law, however, it’s very different.
 The punishment of the rapist took into account how the rapist wronged her husband, not her.
 The rapist was punished, not for the crime committed against the woman, but for the crime he committed against another man.

-If the girl was not someone else’s property the man simply paid a bride price to the father and the girl was now his.
+If the girl was not someone else’s property, the man simply paid a bride price to the father, and the girl was now his.
 Again, this goes to the concept of property.
 The man didn’t really rape her, but he simply marked his territory, like a male cat urinating on something he feels is his.
-He then settled up with her father and took his new possession home.
+He, the rapist, then settled up with her father, and took his new possession home.